LGBTQ people in Japan: Transgender

 The early 2000s were marked by new positive developments for trans people.
 In 2000 the trans author Fujino Chiya won the Akutagawa prize and Kamikawa Aya became the first trans politician who was elected into office and she won a seat in the election of the Tokyo Municipal Council.
 Small steps towards the possibility of the change of gender were taken as the legalisation of gender-affirming surgery was legalised in 1997 but it was the requirement for a person to change the gender that they were assigned at birth.
 However, the language used in the law pathologises trans people and only makes the change of the legal gender possible under restrictive requirements.

+Asexuality

+The term "asexual" was used within lesbian and bisexual communities during the 1990s.
+Online interaction among individuals began in the 2000s, and the identity began to receive media coverage in the 2010s.
+Japanese asexual people include activist Nakaken (Ken Nakamura), model and actor Satsuki Nakayama, and Tomomi Higashi, who became the first asexual politician elected to a local assembly.

+Fictosexuality

+Since the 1980s, there have been documented cases of individuals who experience sexual attraction only toward fictional beings rather than real humans; at the time, they identified as nijikon (2D complex).
+The term "fictosexuality" began to be used in Japan in the late 2010s.
+Akihiko Kondo, who held a wedding ceremony with Hatsune Miku in 2018, publicly identified as fictosexual in 2020s.
+In 2025, novelist Sayaka Murata revealed that she is fictosexual.